idea-statica/iom-examples/rcs/rcs-prestressed beam.md

 ![alt text][reinforcementprop]

--   new material of prestressing reinforcement
+-   a new material of prestressing reinforcement
 ```csharp
 //Prestressing material
 MatPrestressSteelEc2 matP = new MatPrestressSteelEc2();